Neo-Zenith/ases-automated-student-engagement-system/README.md

 ## 🚫 Challenges
-What are the challenges we faced when developing the solution?
 * Cloud-based database is not free for this Hackathon.
 * Public datasets specific to our project's aim is not accessible due to privacy concerns.